kermitdafrog8/tde-slackbuilds/README.md

 ---
 ***Build TDE [Trinity Desktop Environment]***
-for Slackware 14.2 or current on i586+, x86_64, or for Raspberry Pi3 [see [README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)], or cross compile for RPi3 armv7/aarch64 [see 'Cross compiling for RPi3'].
+for Slackware 14.2 or current on i586+ and x86_64.
+Native building for Raspberry Pi3 [see [README-Raspberry-Pi3.md](./README-Raspberry-Pi3.md)] is now rather dated and cross compiling is preferred - see 'Cross compiling for RPi3' for armv7/aarch64 builds.

-Build the release versions R14.0.4/5, or pre-release snapshot r14.0.6, from tar archives; or the development version from trinitydesktop cgit.
+Build the release version R14.0.6 from tar archives; or the development version R14.1.0 from trinitydesktop cgit.

 For a native build, run **./BUILD-TDE.sh** - a dialog based script with a series of screens for user input.
 The default is to install the packages as they are built, which is necessary initially for the required packages and for some interdependencies [for example, tdesdk requires tdepim].